 Both Democratic Speaker of the House Nancy Pelosi and Republican Senate Majority Leader Mitch McConnell have voiced their support for passing another stimulus package before the end of the year.

 What would a second stimulus package look like?

-Should the bill move forward as it now stands, it will include $1,200 direct stimulus payments, more robust weekly unemployment payments and more help for small businesses, along with specific help for industries such as restaurants.
+Should the bill move forward as it now stands, it will include $1,200 direct stimulus payments, more robust weekly unemployment payments and more help for small businesses.

 Specifically, it includes streamlined forgiveness for Paycheck Protection Program (PPP) loans under $150,000 and a second round of aid for struggling businesses that have already received a loan.